Vipin-Kamaraju/LearnCpp/README.md

 ### Checklist for Advanced Tasks / TODO
 - Use a Git work-flow
+- Use Git pull requests to assign tasks
 - Use Git actions
 - Generate build artifacts